SupriyaAdep/app-builder-docs/docs/first-party-extension/api-reference/components-api.md

 ### VideoCallComponent : [React.ComponentType](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/207516039691b23e567fa585c9d1aa3970ec3404/types/react/v16/index.d.ts#L78)

 You can override the entire VideoCall screen by pasing in a [React.ComponentType](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/207516039691b23e567fa585c9d1aa3970ec3404/types/react/v16/index.d.ts#L78) under the `videoCall` key to the `Components Api Object`

-To reuse parts of default video call ui you can import them from the [SubComponents Library](/first-party-extension/api-reference/sub-component-library) accessible under the `fpe-api` module.

 Use the example code given below showcasing reconstruction of the default video call ui as a guide.